SemanticBeeng/lms-clean/report.md

 Minus(Add(a, b), Times(a, b))
 ~~~

 We will not describe further the IR since this project focus on the frontend.
 It will be clearer later what separates the backend from the frontend.
-But a simple informal definition is that the subset of Scala that is available to the user to write meta-programs are the frontend.
-This include the lifted types interface and the building of the IR as a tree mode solely of the Def hybrid nodes.
-The IR representation as a sea of nodes, the IR manipulation such as transformers and traversals and code generation are the backend.
+But a simple informal definition is that the subset of Scala that is available to the user to write meta-programs is the in scope of the frontend.
+This includes the lifted types interface and the building of the IR as a tree solely made of Def hybrid nodes.
+On the other hand, the IR representation as a sea of nodes, the IR manipulation such as with transformers and traversals and code generation are in the scope of the backend.

 ### Lifted types and DSL operations